among/fusus/docs/about/install.md

 ??? hint "No nead to repeat this step"
-    When you update the repo later, it will not be necessary to redo the `pip3 install` step, because the soft link to the pipeline package in the repo will still be valid.
+    When you update the repo later, it will not be necessary to redo the `pip3 install` step, because the soft link to the fusus package in the repo will still be valid.